 Preserving the “Maine Sporting Camp Experience”

 In addition to their role in Maine’s cultural heritage, Maine Sporting Camps are a vital part of the State’s rural economy.
-A significant number of camps are world-renowned destinations for persons seeking recreational opportunities in one of the largest remaining wilderness areas in the lower 48 states.
+Maine's sporting camps are world-renowned destinations for persons seeking recreational opportunities in one of the largest remaining wilderness areas in the lower 48 states.
 Visitors to these camps help sustain the economies of many small rural communities in Maine’s most economically distressed regions.

 All these aspects come together to define the unique "Maine Sporting Camp Experience."